Money Follows the Person

 Need to Continue

-- Over 50,000 nursing home residents said they wanted to talk with someone about leaving their facility, but never received a referral to a local agency that could help them, according to recent analyses of Nursing Home Minimum Data Set reporting.
+- Over 50,000 nursing home residents said they wanted to talk with someone about leaving their facility, but never received a referral to a local agency that could help them, according to analyses of Nursing Home Minimum Data Set reporting.

 - States have learned lessons and can share promising practices with other states.